expo/create-react-native-app/README.md

 ## Usage

-- `npx create-react-native-app` Create a new React Native app.
+- `npx create-react-native-app` Create a new native React app.
 - `yarn ios` -- (`react-native run-ios`) Build the iOS App (requires a MacOS computer).
 - `yarn android` -- (`react-native run-android`) Build the Android App.
 - `yarn web` -- (`expo start:web`) Run the website in your browser.